ago109/active-neural-generative-coding/README.md

 2. `bash src/plot_exp_stats.sh` (This will produce visuals: a reward plot, an epistemic signal plot, and an agent position plot.)
 After running the above two scripts, you can find the simulation outputs in the example experimental results directory tree that have been pre-created for you.
-`results/mcar/angc/` contains the numerical array results for the ANGC model (over 3 experimental trials)  while `results/mcar/` will contain the plots.
+`results/mcar/angc/` contains the numerical array results for the ANGC model (over 3 experimental trials),  while `results/mcar/` will contain the plots.

 In `results/mcar/`, the following is stored: